reactome/release-update-dois/downloadDirectory/src/main/java/org/reactome/release/downloadDirectory/GenerateGOAnnotationFile/README.md

 Biological Process annotations can ge generated from <b>CatalystActivity</b> proteins (similar to Molecular Function) or, if no catalyst exists, from all proteins in the RlE (similar to Cellular Compartment).

-<h4>Catalyst protein annotations</h4>

-For RlEs that do have a catalyst, annotations are generated just from a catalyst's <b>PhysicalEntity</b> instance.
+<b>Catalyst protein annotations</b>: For RlEs that do have a catalyst, annotations are generated just from a catalyst's PhysicalEntity instance.
 All PhysicalEntity types are eligible for GO annotation.

-<h4>Non-catalyst protein annotations</h4>

-Protein retrieval for those that do not have a catalyst is done using the same AttributeQueryRequest method described in the Cellular Compartment section.
+<b>Non-catalyst protein annotations</b>: Protein retrieval for those that do not have a catalyst is done using the same AttributeQueryRequest method described in the Cellular Compartment section.

 <br>
 Once all proteins have been retrieved, they are filtered based on source database (needs to be UniProt) and species validity again.
 Once a protein passes these filters, the program will attempt to retrieve the Biological Process accession from the RlE instance's <b>goBiologicalProcess</b> attribute.